phalpern/WG21-halpern/task_region_proposal.md

     }

-# Task parallelism Model
+# Task Parallelism Model

-## Strict fork-join task parallelism
+## Strict Fork-join Task Parallelism

 The model of parallelism supported by the constructs in this paper is called _strict fork-join task parallelism_, which has decades of research behind it